ortegajulian94/take-home-test/README.md

 # Take-Home Test Challenge

 ## Introduction
--This repository contains my solution to a take home take-home test with challenges to solve.
+-This repository contains my solution to a take home test with challenges to solve.

 ### Usage
 - Challenges are listed in order to ideally allow them to be built on each other as you progress.